-According to many, the first foreigner to discover North America was a Scandinavian Viking by the name Leif Ericsson.
-But the Nordics were not only the ones who might have, potentially, discovered North America – the Swedes were also among the first to colonize parts of the United States.
+According to many, the first foreigner to discover North America was a Scandinavian Viking by the name of Leif Ericsson.
+However, the Scandinavians might not only have been the first to discover North America – but Sweden was namely also one of the first countries to colonize parts of the United States.

 Bet you didn’t see that one coming…